Way of Seeing Coltrane (IV)

 It's not unreasonable to think that Coltrane would have more than one approach to a single progression.
 Every account of him points to his studiousness and intelligence; he wrote things down and he read widely to continue his quest for spiritual expression.
 In Part III, I talk about the possibility of describing the minor third-perfect fourth movement in ways different from the "three tonic" system.
 One of those ways is to think of alterations of descending major seconds, which I began thinking about three years ago or so.
 But this is based on what I heard in the music and not on anything Coltrane said.
 Another is in the comments of Part II, where I created a model of the drawing that could move.

 The idea of a compound scale takes in what Coltrane may have developed through his times with Sandole, as well as binding the Asiatic studies of both Lateef and Coltrane to their music.
-The natural minor scale is equivalent to Natabhairavi in South Indian classical music; the "melodic major" (the fourth mode of the descending melodic minor) is Charukesi, and both scales are devotional in nature.
+The natural minor scale is equivalent to Natabhairavi in South Indian classical music; the "melodic major" (the fifth mode of the ascending melodic minor) is Charukesi, and both scales are devotional in nature.
 Coltrane's interest was in North Indian music (most famously through Ravi Shankar, although they did not meet until 1964), and Natabhairavi is equivalent to the Asavari raag; Charukesi has no equivalent, but it is popular in North Indian music.
 By 1958, Coltrane had probably written Giant Steps (read my contrafacts essay for more details).
 We don't know when Coltrane formulated the diagram; only that he gave it to Lateef in 1960.

 Going back to the diagram, we can see that the two scales have two enharmonic points; one at the third degree of each scale, and one at the sixth.
 If we transliterate Natabhairavi to d♭ and combine it with Charukesi mapped from c, we can see an intersection that contains e and a♭.
 Natabhairavi is the top line, circled in blue; Charukesi is circled in red.